greyhats13/phl-store/README.md

 CMD ["/build/app"]
 ```

 We set up a GitOps pipeline using ArgoCD to deploy services to EKS.
 Our CI/CD pipeline includes building & tagging Docker images, deploying with ArgoCD, & running end-to-end tests.
 We also secured our application secrets using ArgoCD Vault Plugin with AWS Secrets Manager.
-This setup helps us deploy quickly, keep our services secure, & maintain a smooth workflow for our developers.!
+This setup helps us deploy quickly, keep our services secure, & maintain a smooth workflow for our developers.